William Goetz

 William B. Goetz (March 24, 1903 – August 15, 1969) was an American film producer and studio executive.
-Goetz was one of the founders of Twentieth Century Pictures, and later served as vice president of 20th Century Fox after the merger with the Fox Film Company.
-At Universal-International, he was the head of production from 1946.
+Goetz was one of the founders of Twentieth Century Pictures, and later served as vice president of 20th Century Fox after the studio's merger with the Fox Film Company.
+At Universal-International, he served as the head of production from 1946 until 1953.

 Early life

 Born to a Jewish working-class family in Philadelphia, Pennsylvania, Goetz was the youngest of eight children.
 His mother died when he was ten years old and shortly thereafter his father abandoned the family.
 Raised by older brothers, at the age of twenty-one he followed some of his brothers to Hollywood where he found work as a crew hand at one of the large studios.
 After a few years, he gained production responsibilities and, in 1930, was made an associate producer at the Fox Company.